Robert Rogers, Baron Lisvane: House of Commons

 Rogers joined the House of Commons Service in 1972 and was involved in every aspect of the procedural and committee work of Parliament during his career, including postings as Clerk for Private Members' Bills, Clerk to the Defence Select Committee, Clerk of the European Scrutiny Committee, Secretary of the House of Commons Commission, Clerk of Select Committees, Clerk of the Journals (2004–2005), Principal Clerk of the Table Office (2005–2006), and Clerk of Legislation (2006–2009).
 He was Clerk Assistant and Director General, Chamber and Committee Services from 2009 to 2011.
 He succeeded Sir Malcolm Jack as Clerk of the House of Commons on 1 October 2011.

 On 30 April 2014, Rogers announced his intention to retire at the end of August that year.
 At the date of his retirement he had served for over four decades in the House of Commons, including more than ten years as a Clerk at the Table.

 House of Lords

 On 21 October 2014, it was announced that Rogers was to be raised to the peerage, having been nominated personally by Prime Minister David Cameron.
-He was created a life peer on 11 December 2014, taking the title Lord Lisvane, of Blakemere in the County of Herefordshire and of Lisvane in the City and County of Cardiff.
+He was created a life peer on 11 December 2014, taking the title Baron Lisvane, of Blakemere in the County of Herefordshire and of Lisvane in the City and County of Cardiff.

 Lord Lisvane sits in the House of Lords as a crossbencher.
 He made his maiden speech on 1 June 2015.
 He is a member of the House of Lords Committee on Delegated Powers and Regulatory Reform, and of the Ecclesiastical Committee.
 He is an independent vice-president of the Local Government Association.